stacksjs/stacks/README.md

 # The Atomic UI/FX Engine

-The goal of the Stacks framework is to _help you_ create & maintain UIs (pages & components) & function libraries.
-In other words, it shouldn't be a chore creating or maintaining them.
-Stacks allows you to easily build highly-composable & scalable libraries—in beginner & expert-friendly ways—embodying [Composability-First Design](/apps/site/docs/composability-first-design.md) principles.
+The goal of the Stacks framework is to _help you_ create & maintain UIs _(pages & components)_ & function _(composables & APIs)_ libraries.
+The Stacks build system allows you to easily & automatically build highly-composable & scalable framework agnostic libraries—in beginner & expert-friendly ways—embodying [Composability-First Design](/apps/site/docs/composability-first-design.md) principles.

 ![Atomic UI & FX Design](./apps/site/docs/images/diagram.png)

 **🤖 Zero-config, by design**

 The Stacks framework automagically bundles & builds your code.
-A Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating type declarations.
+A Web Component library, Vue 2 & 3 libraries, a composable functions library or API, plus all of its relating type declarations.
 Out of plain HTML & minimal JavaScript. _The best of the Vite, Nitro & unbuild engines in a zero-config way._

 **🎨 Style with ease**

 Create your own style guide using conventions you are familiar with.
-Our UnoCSS atomic engine allows for just that—in a blazing-fast, on-demand way—Tailwind CSS, Windi CSS, Bootstrap, Tachyons, Heroicons, Material Design Icons, and more available.
+Stacks' UnoCSS atomic engine allows for just that, in a blazing-fast, on-demand way.
+Tailwind CSS, Windi CSS, Bootstrap, Tachyons, Heroicons, Material Design Icons, and more to choose from.

 **✨ Next-gen Developer Experience _(DX)_**

-Whether it is the simplistic artisan setup & maintenance, the toolkit of accessible APIs, modern git commit conventions, simple CI, automated npm package releases & semver versioning, pretty changelog generations, automated PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured examples... _Stacks has it all._
+Whether it is the simplistic artisan setup & maintenance, the toolkit of accessible APIs, modern git commit conventions, a powerful, yet simple, CI, automated npm package releases & semver versioning, pretty changelog generations, automated PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured examples... _Stacks has it all._

 **💡 First-class VS Code integration**